rocky-d/rocky-d/README.md

 - ⚡ Fun fact: ...
 -->

-A third-year undergraduate student participating in a collaborative software engineering program between NJIT and UO, two universities. 😃
+I'm a third-year undergraduate student participating in a collaborative software engineering program between NJIT and UO, two universities. 😃